Jump to:

 Likewise, chambers can take up to an hour to reach their lower limits.
 With CO2 or LN2 boosts, workspaces will reach -75°C (-103°F) in 15-60 minutes.
 The time savings add up to around 10 hours based on a 40-cycle testing period.

-Usually, chamber manufacturers have options to increase ramp-up and pull-down rates in the form of more powerful heating and refrigeration units.
+Chamber manufacturers usually offer options to increase ramp-up and pull-down rates, such as more powerful heating and refrigeration units.

-If multiple or many smaller products are in the workspace, it's best to spread the products evenly throughout the chamber to maximize airflow circulation.
-When selecting a test chamber, order fully adjustable shelves, so you can freely arrange products throughout the workspace with air circulation in mind.
+If multiple or many smaller products are in the workspace, it's best to spread them evenly throughout the chamber to maximize airflow circulation.
+When selecting a test chamber, order fully adjustable shelves so you can freely arrange products throughout the workspace with air circulation in mind.

 Vapor Generator